kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 ### Task 3: Review the attack simulation results

-In this task, you will verify whether Adatum has received the email that you configured in the Attack simulation training.
-You will then review the diagnostic feedback associated with the Spear Phishing attack that you simulated.

 1. Switch to **LON-CL2**, where you should be logged into the machine as the local **adatum\administrator** account.